pieterjanrotsaert/libcss-cmake/README.md

 ## For future reference

 What I did:
-Clone libparserutils, libwabcaplet & libparserutils.
+Clone libparserutils, libwabcaplet & libcss.
 Create cmake files for each of them (I simply used GLOB_RECURSE instead of listing every source file.)

 For libparserutils, run 'perl ./build/make-aliases.pl'